alessandroalessio/my-wp-tailwind-theme/theme.md

         [themedata name="atw_contacts_tw"]

 If you need to retrive the field name of some Customizer's field you can *inspect* code with your Browser and get name field from the attribute **data-customize-setting-link**.

+### Alert Shortcode
+You can display an alert using a shortcode.
+You can customize type (info, success, warning, danger) passing the type as a parameter.

+This in the Example:

+        [alert type="warning"]Your message in alert...[/alert]